Waltzing Matilda: Queensland version

-Who'll come a'waltzing Matilda with me?

-(Chorus)

 Status

 In May 1988 the Australasian Performing Right Association (APRA) chief executive, John Sturman, presented five platinum awards, "which recognised writers who had created enduring works which have become a major part of the Australian culture", at the annual APRA Awards ceremony as part of their celebrations for the Australian Bicentenary.
 One of the platinum awards was for Paterson and Cowan's version of "Waltzing Matilda".

 Official use

 The song has never been the officially recognised national anthem in Australia.
-Unofficially, however, it is often used in similar circumstances.
-The song was one of four included in a national plebiscite to choose Australia's national song held on 21 May 1977 by the Fraser Government to determine which song was preferred as Australia's national anthem.
+However, from 1976 to 1984 it was one of three "national songs" that could be used in place of the then national anthem, "God Save the Queen" (except for royal or vice-regal events).
+The Fraser government in 1977 included "Waltzing Matilda" in a plebiscite to choose the "national song".
 "Waltzing Matilda" received 28% of the vote compared with 43% for "Advance Australia Fair", 19% for "God Save the Queen" and 10% for "Song of Australia".
+Later the Hawke government advised the declaration of "Advance Australia Fair" as the national anthem, without reference to an official "national song".
+Subsequent prime minister Paul Keating stated that "['Waltzing Matilda'] has long been our unofficial national song.
+Not our anthem.
+As I've said before, one can't sing too solemnly about a jumbuck.
+But Waltzing Matilda is Australia's song and it always will be."

 Australian passports issued from 2003 have had the lyrics of "Waltzing Matilda" hidden microscopically in the background pattern of most of the pages for visas and arrival/departure stamps.

 Sports

-"Waltzing Matilda" was used at the 1974 FIFA World Cup and at the Montreal Olympic Games in 1976 and, as a response to the New Zealand All Blacks haka, it has gained popularity as a sporting anthem for the Australia national rugby union team.
-It is also performed, along with "Advance Australia Fair", at the annual AFL Grand Final.
+"Waltzing Matilda" was used at the 1974 FIFA World Cup and, as a response to the New Zealand All Blacks haka, it has gained popularity as a sporting anthem for the Australia national rugby union team.
+It would have been played at award ceremonies at the Montreal Olympic Games in 1976, but Australia received no gold medals.

 Matilda the Kangaroo was the mascot at the 1982 Commonwealth Games held in Brisbane, Queensland.
 Matilda was a cartoon kangaroo, who appeared as a 13 m high mechanical kangaroo at the opening ceremony, accompanied by Rolf Harris singing "Waltzing Matilda".

 The Australian women's national soccer team is nicknamed the Matildas after this song.

-Jessica Mauboy and Stan Walker recorded a version of "Waltzing Matilda" to promote the 2012 Summer Olympics in Australia.
+Jessica Mauboy and Stan Walker recorded a version of "Waltzing Matilda" to promote the London 2012 Summer Olympics in Australia.
 It was released as a single on 3 August 2012.

 Military units

 It is used as the quick march of the 1st Battalion, Royal Australian Regiment and as the official song of the US 1st Marine Division, commemorating the time the unit spent in Australia during the Second World War.
-Partly also used in the British Royal Tank Regiment's slow march of "Royal Tank Regiment", because an early British tank model was called "Matilda".
+Part of the tune is used in the British Royal Tank Regiment's slow march, because an early British tank model was called "Matilda".